Meet the Team

 Marni Fuente has over 16 years of experience in grants development and management, early childhood education, developmentally appropriate practice and assessment, teacher education and training as well as lecturing and consulting.
 During her tenure at Hillsborough Community College, Marni has secured and managed over $5M in grant funding to help cultivate innovative childhood education programs that provide targeted early literacy intervention, multi-generational literacy approaches, materials to strengthen the home-school connection and professional development to child care providers and families in Hillsborough County.
 In addition, she teaches college level courses in the early childhood departments at both HCC and Nova Southeastern University and is a certified trainer in multiple assessment tools.
 Her graduate degrees include an M.S. in Child Development and Education and an Ed.
 S. in Early Childhood Development with a concentration in curriculum and instruction.
 Marni has also consulted and collaborated on many state and local initiatives including the United Way’s Early Learning Campaign, Helios Early Childhood Education Theory of Change and Early Learning Community Conversation – 2K – Get in the Race.

-Denise Pullano has over eleven years of experience in early childhood education.
+Denise Pullano has over fifteen years of experience in early childhood education.
 Denise has a B.A. in Marketing from Florida State University and a permanent staff credential (C.D.A.) from Hillsborough Community College.
 She has worked for the Children’s Board as a consultant, conducting early learning assessments such as the Kaufman Survey of Early Academic and Language Skills (K-SEALS) and the Early Literacy Skills Assessment (ELSA).
 Denise also served as a monitor for the VPK Program in Hillsborough County.
-For the past 8 years, Denise has been working for HCC as an Early Literacy Coach and Trainer.
-She provides on-site support and training to early childhood teachers in areas such as early literacy and social-emotional strategies as well as developmentally appropriate practices.
-She continues to conduct early literacy assessments and delivers weekly small group literacy intervention to “at risk” schools in Hillsborough County.
+For the past 13 years, Denise has been working for HCC as an Early Childhood Specialist and Trainer.
+She provides on-site support and county-wide training to early childhood teachers in developmentally appropriate practices with a focus on early literacy and social-emotional strategies.
 Denise has also taught early childhood classes for the Early Childhood Professional Certification Program at HCC.

 Jean Flick has over 40 years of experience in Early Childhood.
 As a high school student working part time in a child care center, Jean was exposed to the joy and real need of quality environments for children.
 She furthered her knowledge in the field by obtaining her degree in Early Childhood Education.
 After college, Jean worked at Crispus Attucks Community Center in York, Pa. where she had her first real classroom experience.
 After several years of employment at the community center, Jean moved to Florida and opened 2 of her own Quality centers.
 The experiences of owning and directing these centers expanded her awareness of the everyday functions of a successful preschool.
 Her love for children continued.
 She accepted a position as an independent contractor for the Children’s Board of Hillsborough County in partnership with Early Literacy Matters (ELM) assessing children using ELLCO’s, K-SEALS and ELSA tools.
 Her last 11 years have been spent working with the Early Learning Coalition of Hillsborough County as a VPK Program Specialist.
 Jean delivered technical assistance to early childhood providers and planned trainings to strengthen the VPK programs in the community.
 Her last year with the Coalition was spent as a Provider Services Specialist; a position in which she assisted with the School Readiness and VPK contract approval process.
 Jean’s experience and education has brought her back to the Early Childhood Department at Hillsborough Community College and she is very excited to be a part of the CALM program.